 Unlike most horror franchises, Jason’s first entry was hardly a classic; it’s a serviceable “Halloween” ripoff that became surprisingly profitable and churned out an endless line of sequels.
 Most were passable to mediocre copies of the original formula with a few exceptions; “Final Chapter” (1984) and “Jason Lives” (1986) are high-points.
 Yet none of them met so much hate from critics and fans alike like this wacky detour that tried to shake up things.

 First things first, as a Jason Voorhees vehicle, this film is a complete failure; aside from an awesome opening, Kane Hodder’s iconic take on the character is hardly in it.
 Also, the radical additions to the franchise mythology are just plain unnecessary and confusing, but with that said, if judged on it’s own merits, it’s a cracking fun little horror movie.

 The plot swerves towards a ‘hidden’-like body-swapping thriller that is surprisingly well acted and directed – the center duo of John D. LeMay and Kari Keagan are likeable and rounded characters not often seen in the franchise.

 Director Adam Marcus injects the movie with an enthusiastic energy that’s more Sam Raimi than Carpenter clone, and the results are refreshing.
 The last 20 minutes are particularly crazy and inventive with several direct nods to the “Evil Dead” franchise and a bucketload of gory payoffs and shoot-outs.

-Conclusively, if you can put your complaints aside, you’re in for a entertaining genre movie with plenty of thrills, spills, and an awesome cameo in its final frames.
+Conclusively, if you can put your complaints aside, you’re in for a entertaining genre movie with plenty of thrills, s, and an awesome cameo in its final frames.

 11. House 3: The Horror Show (1989, James Isaac)